shlomif/fortune-mod/README.md

 8. Added [Travis-CI](https://travis-ci.org/) support.

+9. Converted the build system to [CMake](https://en.wikipedia.org/wiki/CMake) .

+10. Added valgrind tests - currently skipped due to lib-recode being buggy.

 # What remains to be done.

 1. See if there are any downstream patches to apply.

-2. Add valgrind tests.

-3. Add other tests.

-4. Release fortune-mod-1.99.2.
+2. Release fortune-mod-1.99.2.

-5. Fix more typos (reports/pull-requests are welcome.)
+3. Fix more typos (reports/pull-requests are welcome.)

-6. Consider converting the build system to [CMake](https://en.wikipedia.org/wiki/CMake) or a different build system.